-Leukemia is the name given to several types of cancer that begin in the tissue that forms blood.
+Leukemia is the name given to several types of cancer that begin in the tissue that creates blood cells.
 To understand leukemia, it helps to know how normal blood cells form.

 Most blood cells develop in the marrow, the soft material at the center of most bones.
-Bone marrow contains hematopoietic stem cells, which can transform into different kinds of blood cells, depending on what kind your body needs at a particular time.
-When cells grow old or are damaged, they die, and hematopoietic stem cells replace them.
+Bone marrow contains hematopoietic stem cells, which produce all the different kinds of blood cells, depending on what kind your body needs at a particular time.
+These stem cells are extremely busy, making billions of blood cells every day.
+When any of the three types of blood cells grow old or are damaged, they die, and hematopoietic stem cells then produce new ones.

 Each type of blood cell has a special job:

-- White blood cells help fight infection.
+- White blood cells, which are part of your body’s immune system, help fight disease.
 There are several types of white blood cells.